Bryanhalambeck/expense-analysis/README.md

     •    Medium–High = avg of Medium and High
     4. Manual Tier Expectations
 Based on business context, I manually defined expected tier behavior for each department/category pair.

-   📌 Note: Full expected tier assignments (e.g., Sales = Low on Office Supplies, High on Travel) are shown in the code for transparency.
+   📝 Note: Full tier assignments are available in the code for transparency.
 These were based on common sense assumptions for a small team with shared spending responsibilities.

     5. Deviation from Expected Benchmark
 Final Score = Actual Deviation – Expected Tier Midpoint This reflects how far each department is from where they should be.